Flag of South Africa

 The national flag of South Africa was designed in March 1994 and adopted on 27 April 1994, during South Africa's 1994 general election, to replace the previous flag used from 1928–1994.

 The flag has horizontal bands of red (on the top) and blue (on the bottom), of equal width, separated by a central green band which splits into a horizontal "Y" shape, the arms of which end at the corners of the hoist side (and follow the flag's diagonals).
-The "Y" embraces a black isosceles triangle from which the arms are separated by narrow yellow or gold bands; the red and blue bands are separated from the green band and its arms by narrow white stripes.
+The "Y" embraces a black isosceles triangle from which the arms are separated by narrow gold bands; the red and blue bands are separated from the green band and its arms by narrow white stripes.
 The stripes at the fly end are in the 5:1:3:1:5 ratio.
-Three of the flag's colours were taken from the flag of the South African Republic, itself derived from the flag of the Netherlands, and the Union Jack, while the remaining three colours were taken from the flag of the African National Congress.
+Three of the flag's colours were taken from the flag of South Africa (1928–1994), itself derived from the flag of the Netherlands, and the Union Jack, while the remaining three colours were taken from the flag of the African National Congress.

 Nicknames for the flag include the Seskleur (lit. 'six colour' in Afrikaans) and the Rainbow Flag.

 Colours

-At the time of its adoption, the South African flag was the only national flag in the world to comprise six colours in its primary design and without a seal and brocade.
-The design and colours are a synopsis of principal elements of the country's flag history.
+At the time of its adoption, the South African flag was the only national flag in the world to comprise six colours in its primary design, without a seal and brocade.
+The design and colours are a synopsis of the principal elements of the country's flag history.
 The colours themselves have no essential meaning.